WE NEED FOSTER HOMES!

 - Complete the adoption paperwork once an adoption is to take place.
 We will walk you through this the first time.

-No – all dogs available for adoption are posted on Petfinder and on our website with photos and their bio.
+No – all dogs available for adoption are posted on Petfinder, our website, and social media with photos, videos, and a detailed bio.
 We receive applications for the dogs through our website.
-Our screening process includes an application and usually a home visit.
+Our screening process includes an application, vet check, and usually a home visit.
 If approved, adopters are given the foster home’s contact information.
-It is however, the discretion of the foster home parent to approve an adoption for your foster dog.
+However, it is the discretion of the foster home parent to approve an adoption for your foster dog.
 You know the dog best, and we want to make sure the approved adopter is a good match for the dog.

 If you are fostering a dog, we ask that they be introduced very slowly to your pets.
-Some dogs may never be able to be mingled with your own pets.
+Some dogs may never be able to be mingled with your own pets, and that’s okay.
 We will walk you through slow introductions and provide you with a crate.
+The top priority of fostering is to have a safe place for the dog, so the foster is not expected to be BFFs with your existing dogs on day one.

 It is not recommended that you allow foster dogs to sleep with you.
 Not only can this lead to dominance/control issues, but we need to think about their forever family (who may not want them on the bed).
 In regards to the furniture, it is up to the individual foster home.
 As long as the foster dog will get off the furniture when you want them to, then you should be okay.
 If you have a dog with ANY dominance issues (with people or dogs), they should not be allowed on the furniture.
 Either way, you should not allow this immediately after getting the dog.